 The apostle Paul answered this question when he addressed a similar question, “How are the dead raised?
 With what kind of body do they come?”
 (1 Cor 15:35).
 Paul explained the nature of the resurrected body in 1 Corinthians 15 — “the Resurrection Chapter.”
 The flesh-and-blood body is the natural body.
 Paul revealed, “It is sown a natural body; it is raised a spiritual body” (15:44a).
 The apostle described this natural body as perishable, dishonorable, and weak, but the resurrected body is imperishable, glorious, and powerful (15:42–43).
 The weak body is natural like Adam who was “a man of dust,” and the glorious body is spiritual like Jesus’s resurrected body (15:45–49).

-When Jesus returns, the faithful do not put off their old bodies and put on a new spiritual body (2 Cor 5:4).
+When Jesus returns, the faithful do not put off their old bodies but further clothed and swallowed in life (2 Cor 5:4).
 The resurrection is the natural body changing and putting on the spiritual nature.
 Mortal bodies will resurrect and put on the immortal nature.
 The apostle referred to the flesh and blood as mortal and perishable (1 Cor 15:50).
 The bodies of the faithful who are alive at Jesus’s coming will change and the faithful who have died will resurrect imperishable (15:51–52).
 For the faithful, the flesh-and-blood body that is mortal will not be put off but will change by putting on immortality (15:52).
 Paul described, “For this perishable body must put on the imperishable, and this mortal body must put on immortality” (15:53).
 Paul observed that the faithful would not be unclothed of their body but “be further clothed, so that what is mortal may be swallowed up by life” (2 Cor 5:4).